AnTulcha/Celbridge/README.md

 # What is Celbridge?

-Celbridge is a user friendly tool that helps creative people make cool stuff.
+`Celbridge` is a user friendly tool that helps creative people make cool stuff.

+The goals of Celbridge are to:

-- Makes common development tasks easier and more accessible for makers.
+- Make common development tasks easier and **more accessible** for makers.
-- Acts as a bridge between systems (e.g. apps, programming languages, libraries, environments).
+- Act as **a bridge** between systems (e.g. apps, programming languages, libraries, environments).
-- Supports a wide range of functionality via extensions, with a simple core application.
+- Support a wide range of functionality via **extensions**, with a simple core application.

 <br>
 <a href="https://github.com/AnTulcha/Celbridge/blob/main/Docs/Images/CelbridgeScreenshot.png" alt="Celbridge screenshot">